 Nothing in the PC makers’ box of tricks works at the moment.
 Laptops and desktops are losing ground to tablets and smartphones on every front.

-Chromebook – Google’s a cloud-oriented, always connected alternative to Windows or Macintosh laptops – has such a tiny share of global web traffic it doesn’t even make it on the reports.
+Chromebooks – Google’s cloud-oriented, always connected alternative to Windows or Macintosh laptops – have such a tiny share of global web traffic it doesn’t even make it on the reports.
 According to Ed Bott at ZDNet, it accounts for roughly 2/100 of one percent of web traffic.
 That’s after two years on the market.

 Some of the best-known brands make Chromebooks.
 HP, Lenovo, Samsung and Acer have all got their feet wet in this market.